ishbguy/LibC51/README.md

 # LibC51

-A C library & application about STC89C52RC(51 MCU).
+A C library & application for STC89C52RC(51 MCU).